 \end{definition}

 This is not the same as the cardinality of $\var(A)$ because a variable may occur multiple times in a formula.
 For example, $A = \{a, \neg a \vee b, a \vee \neg b\}$ has size five because it contains five literal occurrences even if its variables are only two.
-The size is obtained by removing from the formula as it is written all propositional operators, commas and parenthesis and counting the number of symbols left.
+The size is obtained by removing from the formula all propositional operators, commas and parentheses and counting the number of symbols left.

 Other definitions are possible but are not considered in this article.
 An alternative measure of size is the total number of symbols a formula contains (including conjunctions, disjunctions, negations and parenthesis).
 Another is the number of clauses (regardless of their length).